 Note: The fiber optic bundle matcher has a standard 1.7 mm fiber optic bundle input.

-Figure 4-3 View of the fiber optic cable, fiber bundle matcher, and fiber connection.
-The fiber bundle matcher should be screwed into the fiber connection as far as possible.
+Figure 4-3 View of the fiberoptic cable, fiber bundle matcher, and fiber connection.
+Screw the fiber bundle matcher into the fiber connection as far as possible.